What is CAGIS?

 Fun & hands-on

-CAGIS events are fun!
+CAGIS is fun!
 The hands-on activities associate fun with STEM, provide a sense of self efficacy, and lead to deep learning without even realizing it.

 Role models